 Council Meeting and Study Session agendas are posted prior to the meeting and can be found online in our Agenda Center.
 An archive of previous meeting agendas with the related meeting minutes are also available in the Agenda Center.

-To receive email or text message notifications of upcoming meetings and agendas, register through our Notify Me feature.
+Subscribe to receive email or text message notifications of upcoming meetings and agendas.